 Find out the authentic flavor of longan by tasting it.

 The unique thing is that salak appeared on the Malaysian stamp that was released on February 27, 1999.
-Besides this common name, salak is also known as “snake fruit” because its shell makes you think of the skin of the snakes.
+Besides this common name, salak is also known as “snake fruit” because of its rough shell.

 After stripping this rough brown shell, it looks like peeled garlic with white or pinkish segments.
 You can feel a bit of moistness and crispness when enjoying its flesh.
 Its taste is a well-combined blend of tartness and sweetness with an intense astringent.